Lowchen Dog Price Explained

 The breeder should provide the microchip transfer paperwork with the microchip number on it.

-What to Do if you Lose your Lowchen?
+What to Do if You Lose your Lowchen?

 • Search your neighborhood and let people know your Lowchen is missing.
 Ask neighbors if they have seen your pet.